Locating a Parent

 How to help Us Locate a Parent

-The Montana Child Support Enforcement Division (CSED) has access to many tools to find where a parent lives or works.
-However, it is still important to have case participants share information with the CSED.
+The Montana Child Support Services Division (CSSD) has access to many tools to find where a parent lives or works.
+However, it is still important to have case participants share information with the CSSD.
 If you have information to share please contact the child support office working your child support case, in person, by telephone, by email or by regular mail.
 Some examples of information that may be helpful include:

 - Full name and other names that may be used